 The last thing you want to do is go over budget and hurt your bottom line.
 Amazon advertising should be increasing your profit margin, not shrinking it.

 The Amazon ad manager can make suggestions for you and tell you if it thinks you need to up your budget, but ultimately, this is something you have to decide.

 Set a budget that you’re comfortable with and then give it time to see how it performs.
 Once you’ve got data to work with, then you can make a more informed decision about raising or lowering your budget.

-Digital ad spend is worth over $560 billion, so it’s clearly an important marketing tool.
-In order for it to work for you, your Amazon advertising strategy has got to work within your monetary constraints.
+Digital ad spend is projected to be worth over $740 billion in 2024, so it’s clearly an important marketing tool.
+For it to work for you, your Amazon advertising strategy has got to work within your monetary constraints.